 One of the numerous Blue Screen of Death errors Windows 10 users might encounter on their device is EFS_FATAL_ERROR.
 The error bug check has a value of 0x000001D7.
-It indicates that an EFS (Encrypting File System) error condition has occurred such that cannot be handled without data loss or data corruption.
-In this post, we will provide the most suitable solutions you can try to successfully resolve the issue.
+It indicates that an EFS (Encrypting File System) error condition has occurred such that it cannot be handled without data loss or data corruption.
+In this post, we will provide the most suitable solutions you can try to resolve the issue successfully.

 If you’re faced with this issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Run DISM scan

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 Your first line of action with every BSOD error is to run the Blue Screen Online Troubleshooter from Microsoft.
 In more cases than not, the wizard will be able to fix the issue.

 Here, you can run CHKDSK and see if the issue will be resolved.

 If there are corrupt system files, you might encounter this issue.
 This solution requires you run SFC scan and see if that helps.